 If you’re bringing home your Beagle to a Golden Retriever, you’re already in a win-win situation.
 Both of these dogs are affectionate in nature, playful, and full of energy.
 Retrievers are also proved to be the 4th smartest dog breed.
 So if you’re bringing home a new Beagle to your retriever, it will train its new companion and show to it the ways around the house that it’s already aware of.

 Airedales aren’t as enthusiastic as Beagles, but this can be a plus point if you’re looking for it.
-Beagles are very fun loving dogs,and so if you’re looking to tone down the wildness in your house, Airedales can help balance that factor out.
+Beagles are very fun-loving dogs, so if you’re looking to tone down the wildness in your house, Airedales can help balance that factor out.

 These dogs need thorough exercise, even more so than Beagles.
 So if you’re already accustomed to the very enthusiastic Beagle, an Airedale is something you can provide for, and so the two dogs will have companions to themselves that they can enjoy being around.